ucsffrancislab/PhIP-Seq/README.md

 In “script.align.sh”, “bowtie -3 25” trims 25 nucleotides off the 3’ end of each sequencing read.
 This is done if sequencing reads are 75 nucleotides in length.
 The reference file only includes the first 50 nucleotides of each member of the library, so the sequencing reads must be trimmed down to 50 nucleotides to align correctly to the reference.

-...

-Note: The “VIR3_clean” file provides the annotations for the oligos” ( Supplementary materials ).
-There are 115,753 oligos in the Vir3 library.
-Some protein fragments are identical in different viruses, and in these case there are multiple rows in the “VIR3_clean” file that correspond to a single oligo.
-To identify the viral source of a given peptide, look for the row(s) in the VIR3_clean file with the "id" value of the given peptide.